-1.3 Recipient site (Description)
+2.2 Recipient site (Description)

-The Epping North Conservation Reserve is located on the northern side of Lyndarum Drive in Epping North.
+The Reserve is located in Epping.
 It is currently bounded to the north by undeveloped land and is otherwise surrounded by urban development.
-Other adjacent roads include Stonebridge Rise, Loughton Avenue, Echuca Way and Country Fields Boulevard.
+Other adjacent roads include Rise, Avenue, Way and Boulevard.

 The reserve is managed as a remnant of the ecological vegetation class (EVC) Plains Grassy Woodland (EVC 55).
 The site supports some remnant indigenous understorey although it also supports significant infestations of exotic grasses such as Chilean Needle-grass Nassella neesiana and Toowoomba Canary-grass Phalaris aquatica.